social-connectedness-index/example-scripts/README.md

 1. `example_scripts` contains a set of example scripts in R that map the SCI data.
 It includes subfolders for each of the different SCI granularities (`country_country`, `county_county`, etc.).
 It also includes an `interactive_map` subfolder that provides example code to generate interactive html maps using the [Leaflet R package](https://rstudio.github.io/leaflet/).
 You can view the example maps by downloading the html file and opening it in any internet browser (e.g. Google Chrome).
+An example interactive SCI map is hosted [here](https://rpubs.com/domrussel/UKI41_SCI_map).